truenas/documentation/content/SCALE/SCALETutorials/DataProtection/CloudSyncTasks/AddStorjCloudSyncTask.md

    ![CloudSyncTaskSelectStorjBucket](/images/SCALE/22.12/CloudSyncTaskSelectStorjBucket.png "Select Storj Bucket")

+   If you set the Storj S3 access to only apply to the [new bucket created in Storj](#adding-the-storj-truenas-bucket), you can only use that bucket, selecting **Add New** results in an error.
-   You only see the buckets you granted access to the S3 credential on this list.
-You cannot create a new bucket here in SCALE!
+   If you set the Storj S3 **Bucket** access to **All** you can either select the new bucket you created in Storj or **Add New** to create a new Storj bucket here in SCALE!

 6. Set the task schedule when you want this task to run.